Frequently

 practical to retrofit

-an aluminum skin to our chassis.
-Does
+an aluminum skin to our chassis because of our unique method of using

 your kit use a "tubbed"